Why You Should Be Building Location Pages

 Structure Your Location Page Information

 Sometimes, leads won’t automatically find your location page.
 Create a landing page for locations as a high-level menu to offer search engines and users.
-It should provide easy-to-navigate location information that links to specific locations pages.
+It should provide easy-to-navigate location information that links to specific location pages.
 Once they find the link, they can go to the local page that has the information they need.

 Share Unique Content and Data for Each Page